cherylmj01/flex-dialpad-addon-plugin-main/README.md

-# Native Flex Dialpad Add-on
+# Flex Agent Addons Plugin
 # Notes
 This plugin was upgraded to the latest version of the Plugin Builder (v4), now part of the Twilio CLI.
 See: https://www.twilio.com/docs/flex/developer/plugins/migrate